 Talking is the main form of communication people think about when discussing expressive language.
 And, although it is the most common, there are other types of communication that are just as effective.
 Some other examples include sign language, a picture exchange system, the use of a speech-generating device, or writing.
 But, keep in mind, these are just the systems we use to communicate.

 Expressive language skills as a whole means using the unique areas of language correctly to effectively communicate what we’re thinking.
 These areas include:

 We hope you enjoyed learning about the difference between receptive and expressive language.
 Browse through the NAPA blog for additional resources!

 Amanda is a Speech Language Pathology Assistant at NAPA Center.
 She loves to eat tacos and donuts and does not like cheese (despite the efforts of therapists she works with).
 She has a cat named Hendrix and they spend most of their time binge watching Netflix shows, trying out recipes on their Instant Pot, and “patiently” waiting for her husband to give her the green light to adopt a dog!

-NAPA Center is a world-renowned pediatric therapy clinic, offering speech therapy for children of all ages in traditional or intensive settings.
+NAPA Center is a world-renowned pediatric therapy clinic, offering pediatric speech therapy in traditional or intensive settings.
 If you believe your child may benefit from expressive or receptive language interventions, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
-With six clinic locations and intensive therapy pop-up sessions worldwide, NAPA is committed to helping children lead their happiest, healthiest lives.
-At NAPA, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
-For this reason, no two therapeutic programs are alike.
-If your child needs our services, Let your child’s journey begin today by contacting us to learn more.
+With multiple clinic locations worldwide, NAPA is committed to helping children lead their happiest, healthiest lives.
+Contact us today to discover how NAPA can help your child.